jameshughes89/cs101/site/topics/car-rental/car-rental.rst

         This function calculates the total number of kilometers driven based on starting and ending odometer readings.

-        @rtype: float
+        :rtype: float
-        @param odometer_start: The number of kms the car had before renting
+        :param odometer_start: The number of kms the car had before renting
-        @param odometer_finish: The number of kms the car had after rending
+        :param odometer_finish: The number of kms the car had after rending
-        @return: The total kms driven
+        :return: The total kms driven
         """

         return odometer_finish - odometer_start